epicmaxco/vuestic-ui/src/components/vuestic-components/va-slider/va-slider-docs.md

 * `invert-label` - Boolean - if set to 'true', label goes right.
 * `disabled` - Boolean.
 * `pins` - Boolean - if set to 'true', display markers on slider track appear.
-* `icon` - String.
+* `icon-prepend` - String.
 Insert icon from the left side of the slider.
 Should follow color theme.
-* `icon-right` - String.
+* `icon-append` - String.
 Insert icon from the right side of the slider.
 Should follow color theme.